 The extent of bush and Japanese honeysuckle invasions becomes apparent in fall.

-The negative impacts of invasive, non-native species from Asian carp to zebra mussels are among the most daunting challenges that conservationists face.
+The negative impacts of invasive, non-native species from invasive carp to zebra mussels are among the most daunting challenges that conservationists face.
 Although it’s pure guesswork, I’d bet that as much as a third of the time and resources invested in quail management go toward fighting problem plants.

 Non-native plants that become problems do so because they have some competitive advantage over native plants.
 Some flood the landscape with truly astounding numbers of seeds.
 Some bolt early in the season or grow faster, simply shading out desirable native plants.
 Others practice chemical warfare to ward off grazers or make the soil inhospitable to native plants.
 Whatever their specific advantage may be, the result is that they crowd out the native vegetation that quail need for food, shelter and nesting.
 Many of these plants also quickly colonize and fill bare patches that young broods need to move and feed effectively.
 Those that are unpalatable or even toxic to native insects reduce the amount of food the landscape produces to feed hungry broods.